mkuerst/llm_servingsystem/README.md

 The key value cache was taken and integrated from: https://github.com/ModelTC/lightllm

-Below you see an example workflow that processes a batch of requests:
+Below is an example workflow that processes a batch of requests:

 ![Alt Text](./LLM_serving_system.png)